karlipraveen/azure-aks-kubernetes-masterclass/03-Kubernetes-Fundamentals-with-kubectl/03-03-Deployments-with-kubectl/03-03-02-Update-Deployment/README.md

 # Verify ReplicaSet
 kubectl get rs
 ```
+- You will see 2 replicasets - Old (my-first-deployment-7d7cd6ff7c) & New (my-first-deployment-c45c6f896) having Desired/Current/Ready is 2.

 ### Verify Pods
 - **Observation:** Pod template hash label of new replicaset should be present for PODs letting us